 As a mom, you can spend as much time as it takes helping your teen to understand as many of the different variables they may encounter on the road as possible.
 You can’t give them years of experience, but you can help them learn about varied situations and how to handle them.

 Some parents rely solely on driver’s education as a way for their teen to learn to drive, and this usually isn’t enough.
 Most driver’s ed programs provide only around six hours of training time on the road, and it takes much more than that in terms of practicing.
-The more a teen can practice, often the better prepared they are when it’s time to drive on their own.
+If you’re in California, you might want to check out Wheely Good Driving School Anaheim, CA. The more a teen can practice, often the better prepared they are when it’s time to drive on their own.

 Once your teen gets his or her learner’s permit, let them drive with you as much as is possible as well.
 It might be a little nerve-wracking for them, but this time is important.